sergemazille/dropdown-basis/README.md

 **`.--trigger-hover`**

-This option allow a `.dropdown` element to be triggered via an hover event on the trigger element.
+This option allows a `.dropdown` element to be triggered via an hover event on the trigger element.

 Both trigger and `.dropdown` elements has to be inside the same `.dropdown-group` container: